mchadds/MongoDB-MflixProj/README.md

 # MongoDB-MflixProj
-Mongo DB University course project

 ## Description
-The purpose of this project is for back-end development for a movie-browsing web app (MFlix).
+The purpose of this project is for back-end development of a movie-browsing web app (MFlix).
 Back-end development includes:
 - Creating and sharing a database connection
 - Perform CRUD operations